Ceylon Cinnamon (Coming Soon)

 Significantly, after their victory, the Dutch held on to the kingdom.
 Therefore, once again the island was under the control of a European country.
 Without a doubt, the Dutch East Indian Company had a monopoly of the cinnamon trade for around a century and a half.

 Eventually, in the late 1700s, the British took over the Island in the fourth Anglo-Dutch war.

 Finally, by around 1800 this spice had become a less rare commodity.
 To clarify, this was principally due to the introduction of cassia as cinnamon.

 We hope you have enjoyed this essay on Ceylon cinnamon vs Cassia Cinnamon and a brief look at the history of the spice.
 If you have any questions, please contact us.

 Finally, please note that we will soon be adding 2 types of cinnamon quills to our list of products, Alba and Hamburg grade 1.
 Cinnamon grown in Sri-Lanka comes in 4 varieties …

 - Continental, grades 4 and 5.

 - Hamburg, grades 1 and 2.

 We offer 2 grades of quill, Alba and Hamburg 1.

-Alba, the highest quality grade, with tawny brown colour, uniquely fresh warm scent.
-Mild spicy, distinctively fresh with just a hint of citrus flavour.
+Alba, the highest quality grade, is a tawny brown colour with a uniquely fresh warm scent.
+It is mild yet spicy and distinctively fresh with just a hint of citrus flavour.